MauroVA98/OperationsResearchAssignment/README.md

 3. A CPLEX Studio Installation

 # Usage Guide
-1. Replace the LPSolver path with your CPLEX installation
+1. Replace the LPSolver path with your CPLEX installation in main.py
 2. Run main.py
 3. You can change the seed and/or the amount of flights
 4. You can plot the simulation results using the plotter method: